mohitpai/journey-optimizer.en/help/using/messages/send-in-app.md

 # Send your In-App messages{#in-app-send}

+## Preview on device {#preview-device}

+You can preview the In-app notification in a specific device.

+1. Click **[!UICONTROL Preview on device]**.

+1. From the **[!UICONTROL Connect to device]** window, click **[!UICONTROL Start]**.

+1. Type in the base URL of your application and click **[!UICONTROL Next]**.

+1. Scan the QR code with your device and enter the PIN code displayed.

+Your In-app message can now be triggered directly on your device allowing you to preview and review your message on an actual device.

 ## Review and activate your In-App notification{#in-app-review}

 Once your In-App message is created, and its content defined and personalized, you can review and activate it.